CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection: Introduction

 An alternative approach is to leverage self-supervised contrastive representation learning.
 Contrastive learning entails training a model to differentiate between pairs of similar and dissimilar samples in a dataset.
 Contrastive representation learning has been successful in image~\cite{chen2020simple} and natural language processing~\cite{logeswaran2018}, and its potential in TSAD has been explored in recent years.
-Contrastive loss functions can increase the distance between normal and their corresponding anomalous samples while decreasing the distance between normal samples.
+In the context of an anomaly detection task where the majority of the data is normal, contrastive loss functions can increase the distance between normal samples and their corresponding negative (anomalous) samples.
+Simultaneously, they decrease the distance between normal samples and their corresponding positive (normal) samples.
 By doing so, the distinction between normal and anomalous data is made clearer and more pronounced, which helps to identify a more accurate boundary for the normal samples.
 However, existing contrastive learning methods for TSAD mainly assume that augmented time series windows are positive samples and temporally distant windows are negative samples.
 We argue that these assumptions carry the risk that augmentation of time series can transform them to negative samples, and a temporally distant window can represent a positive sample, leading to ineffective anomaly detection performance.
 Figure~\ref{fig:ts2vec-dist} shows anomaly scores of a contrastive learning TSAD method called TS2Vec~\cite{yue2022ts2vec}.
 As demonstrated, the anomaly scores of both normal and anomalous data are blended together, resulting in the inefficacy of anomaly detection.
 In fact, in situations where normal and anomalous data are intermingled within the representation space, achieving an enhanced anomaly detection rate—as measured by metrics such as the F1 score or the area under the precision-recall curve (AU-PR)—is accompanied by an increase in the false positive rate.